 FERC is responsible under the Natural Gas Act for assuring that rates charged by interstate pipelines are "just and reasonable".
 To enforce that requirement, FERC applies a ratemaking methodology that determines an allowed rate of return on common equity for the companies it regulates.
 On October 25, 2006, a group including producers and various trade associations filed a complaint under Section 5 of the Natural Gas Act against Southwest Gas Storage requesting that FERC initiate an investigation into Southwest Gas Storage's rates, terms and conditions of service and grant immediate interim rate relief.
-FERC initiate a Section 5 proceeding on December 21, 2006, setting this issue for hearing.
-Pursuant to FERC order, Southwest Gas Storage filed a cost and revenue study with FERC on February 20, 2007, with a hearing scheduled for August 27, 2007.
-The ultimate resolution of the Southwest Gas Storage matter has many variables and potential outcomes and it is impossible to predict its timing or materiality at this time.
+FERC initiated a Section 5 proceeding on December 21, 2006, setting this issue for hearing.
+Pursuant to FERC order, Southwest Gas Storage filed a cost and revenue study with FERC on February 20, 2007, with a hearing originally scheduled for August 27, 2007.
+On August 1, 2007, Southwest Gas Storage filed a Section 4 rate case requesting an increase in rates.
+In order to accommodate initial action by FERC on this filing, which is due within 30 days (by September 1, 2007), the procedural schedule for the Section 5 complaint case has been delayed approximately 40 days by the presiding administrative law judge, with a hearing now scheduled for October 15, 2007.
+FERC staff has filed a motion suggesting that the Section 4 case would moot the Section 5 complaint.
+The ultimate resolution of the Southwest Gas Storage rate matters have many variables and potential outcomes and it is impossible to predict the timing or materiality of these matters at this time.
 No proceeding has been initiated against PEPL, but any potential rate reductions from such a proceeding would be expected to be mitigated by the impact of significant ongoing capital spending at PEPL for pipeline integrity, safety, environmental (including air emissions), compression modernization and other requirements.

 On January 26, 2007, Southwest Gas Storage filed an abandonment application to reduce the certificated storage capacity of its North Hopeton field by approximately 6 Bcf.
 This filing brings the certificated capacity in line with operational performance of the field.
-Southwest Gas Storage has entered into a third party agreement to replace this storage capability.
+Southwest Gas Storage has entered into a third-party agreement to replace this storage capacity effective April 1, 2007 with an initial term of two years.